BLamy/vite-plugin-use-electron/README.md

-# Electron + Vite: "use main" Demo
+# Electron + Vite: "use electron" Demo

 This project is a **Proof-of-Concept (POC)** demonstrating a Vite plugin (`vite-plugin-use-main.ts`) that enables a developer experience similar to React Server Components or tRPC within an Electron + React + TypeScript application built with `electron-vite`.

-**The Core Idea:** Write functions directly within your React (renderer process) codebase, add a simple `"use main";` directive at the top, and have them automatically execute in Electron's main process during runtime!
+**The Core Idea:** Write functions directly within your React (renderer process) codebase, add a simple `"use electron";` directive at the top, and have them automatically execute in Electron's main process during runtime!

 ```typescript
 // Example: src/shared/main-operations.ts